debaaryan/custom-CSS-snippets-for-obsidian.md/README.md

 # Custom-CSS-Snippets-for-Obsidian.md
-CSS Snippet for Obsidian.md to modify look and feel of Obsidian note taking app
+A perfect CSS Snippet for Obsidian.md to modify look and feel of Obsidian note taking app.
+Ideal with Obsidian Minimal Theme.
+Also can be used with Discordian Theme and others with little to no tweak.